-The decision to build the Rock Garden was hastened by a donation of 3,000 alpine plants, one of the largest collections in the country at the time.
+The construction of a rock garden in 1882 was prompted by a donation of 3,000 alpine plants.
+This represented one of the largest collections in the country at the time.